american citizen greatness

 Industry Framework Documents

-In 2024, foreign-born workers made up 27.4% of the U.S. labor force, contributing across industries from high-tech and healthcare to construction and agriculture.
+In 2024, foreign-born workers comprised 27.4% of the U.S. labor force, contributing to industries such as high-tech, healthcare, construction, and agriculture.

-At the same time, more than 1.5 million international students on F-1, J-1, and OPT/CPT programs generated an estimated $46.2 billion in direct economic activity—supporting nearly 400,000 U.S. jobs in housing, education, services, and transportation.
+Meanwhile, over 1.5 million international students on F-1, J-1, and OPT/CPT programs generated $46.2 billion in direct economic activity, supporting nearly 400,000 U.S. jobs in housing, education, services, and transportation (IIE Open Doors 2024).

 • NAICS 561399 – Foreign Labor Placement and Management Services

-Captures the placement, management, and payroll handling of 16.7 million documented non-citizen workers—including H-1B, H-2A/B, EAD, OPT/CPT, green card holders, and offshore labor.
+Covers the placement, management, and payroll of 16.7 million documented non-citizen workers, including H-1B, H-2A/B, EAD, OPT/CPT, green card holders, and offshore labor.

 • NAICS 611319 – International Student Enrollment and Compliance Services

-Recognizes the recruitment, admissions processing, SEVIS reporting, and visa compliance oversight for more than 1.5 million international students across U.S. universities.
+Encompasses recruitment, admissions, SEVIS reporting, and visa compliance for over 1.5 million international students in U.S. universities.

-This approach sidesteps immigration politics and focuses on economic accountability—ensuring that foreign labor and enrollment systems serve U.S. interests in education, labor equity, and national security.
+This approach focuses on economic accountability, not immigration politics, ensuring foreign labor and student enrollment serve U.S. interests in education, labor equity, and security.

 Download Documents